PowerAruba/PowerArubaCP/README.md

 ### Service

-You can retrieve information about Service `Get-ArubaCPService`, enable it `Enable-ArubaCPService`, or disable it `Disable-Enable`.
+You can retrieve information about Service `Get-ArubaCPService`, enable it `Enable-ArubaCPService`, or disable it `Disable-ArubaCPService`.

 ```powershell